KARAN-D05/Computing_Machinery_from_Scratch/README.md

   <sub> Waveform Analysis of Operand Storage System </sub>
 </p>

+## 🔬 Fortran-Programs
+The core computations of the RAM machine expressed in Fortran 90 - the language built in 1957 for exactly this kind of numerical computing.
+Same arithmetic, different layer of the stack. → [fortran-programs](fortran-programs)

 ## 🛠️ Toolchain

 This project includes a built-in reference manual that can be queried directly from your terminal.
 View full manual: [ram-manual](https://github.com/KARAN-D05/Computing_Machinery_from_Scratch/tree/main/ram-manual)